adgaudio/wedding/information.md

 =====

-The beautiful city of Santa Cruz is located 1 hour and 15 miutes from San Francisco and 30 minutes from San Jose.
+The beautiful city of Santa Cruz is located 1 hour and 15 minutes from San Francisco and 30 minutes from San Jose.
 There is no easily accessible public transportation from the airports, so we suggest renting a car or taking the <a href="http://www.supershuttle.com/Locations/SFOAirportShuttleSanFrancisco.aspx" target="_blank">SuperShuttle</a>.
-The beach and downtown Santa Cruz are within walking distance from the hotels, so unless you are planning on doing other site-seeing, you do not necessarily need a car.
+The beach and downtown Santa Cruz are within walking distance from the hotels, so unless you are planning on doing other sight-seeing, you do not necessarily need a car.
 We will provide transportation to and from hotels to the wedding location on September 13.

 Nearest Airports